Exercise 2: Part 1: Calculate vulnerability index#

 ../../_images/en_ex3_1_join_attribute_location_1.PNG

 1. Use the tool Join attributes by location again to join the previously enriched points onto the Uganda district boundaries.
-Now select as a spatial relationship contain and again select the same three columns for joining.
+Now select “contain” as the spatial relationship and again select the same three columns for joining.

 ../../_images/en_ex3_1_join_attribute_location_2.PNG